 NTFS cluster, also known as NTFS allocation unit, means the smallest disk space allocation that your system can use while allocating space to store files and directories.
 One cluster can only save one file even though the file is as small as one byte.
 Therefore, the NTFS cluster size decides how many clusters a file saved on the drive takes up.

-In general, if you want to save a small file, you should set the NTFS allocation unit size as small to improve the disk space use ratio.
+In general, if you want to save a small file, you should set the NTFS allocation unit size or NTFS cluster size as small to improve the disk space use ratio.
 On the other hand, if the file you want to save is large, you should select the hard drive with a large allocation unit size NTFS so that you can optimize data read-write speed.

-The NTFS cluster size varies from drive to drive and you can see the NTFS cluster size limits from 512 bytes to 2048kb from the following picture.
+The NTFS cluster size varies from drive to drive and you can see the NTFS allocation unit size limits from 512 bytes to 2048kb from the following picture.

-Usually, the drive allows you to choose a cluster size when you create or format a partition.
-You can simply keep the default cluster size NTFS by selecting the Default option or change the cluster size according to your needs.
+Usually, the drive allows you to choose an NTFS allocation unit size when you create or format a partition.
+You can simply keep the default cluster size NTFS by selecting the Default option or change the NTFS allocation unit size according to your needs.

 How to Check NTFS Cluster Size